How to Multiply Your Time

 The problem was that I was adding rather than multiplying.

 Adding focuses on squeezing things in – multiplying frees things up.

-Adding requires me to work harder – multiplying calls me to work smarter.
+Adding requires me to work harder – invoice generator tools made me to work smarter.

 Adding disconnects relationships – multiplying creates new ones.

 Adding subtracts from my life – multiplying gives me life.

 If you feel like you never have enough minutes in the day, here are four ways to multiply your time…

 Take a moment and write down every daily and weekly commitment.
 From work to kids to clubs to church events to bunco…whatever you ‘feel’ committed to…write it down.
 Next, ask yourself, “What am I doing primarily to please others?”
 My guess is that you’re committed to multiple things that you initially said ‘yes’ to in order to help someone else feel better.
 Now, you feel stuck and overwhelmed.
 If you want to multiply your time, start confidently re-allocating your commitments.
 You have the power to say, “I’m glad I’ve had the opportunity to participate in _______________, but I’m finding that I’m overwhelmed in my commitments.
 I need to help you find a replacement for me in this role.”
 Change the words to fit your situation.
 Back out of things you’re only doing in order to please others and start confidently saying ‘no’ when you’re asked to do something else.
 Re-claim your time!